-If you care about your oral hygiene, you brush your teeth twice a day.
-You may even feel the need to brush after every meal because you know that regular teeth brushing are a good habit for removing plaque and helping prevent tooth decay.
+If you are conscientious about your oral hygiene, you probably brush your teeth at least twice a day.
+You may even feel the need to brush after every meal, because you know that regular teeth brushing is a good habit for removing plaque and helping to prevent tooth cavities.
 So you're probably wondering, "Can you brush your teeth too much?"
-As it turns out, when it comes to teeth brushing, there can be too much of a good thing.
+As it turns out, when it comes to teeth brushing, too much of a good thing is not recommended!

-Over-brushing your teeth not only refers to "how much" you brush your teeth but also "how" you brush them.
+Over-brushing your teeth is not simply a question of how often you brush them, but also how you go about brushing them.
 Compulsive or over-vigorous brushing can lead to oral health problems and put your mouth at risk for dental abrasion, tooth sensitivity, and gum recession.

-Continued overzealous and improper brushing may also cause your gums to recede.
+Continued over-zealous and improper brushing may also cause your gums to recede.
 When this happens, the softer cementum of the root is exposed and vulnerable.
-Not only is exposed cementum easily worn away and notched, leading to sensitivity and pain, but it's also more at risk for decay.
+Not only is exposed cementum easily worn away and notched, leading to sensitivity and pain, but it's also more at risk for cavities.

 - Use a soft-bristled toothbrush.
 You may think stiff bristles will do a better job of cleaning your teeth.
-Still, they increase your chances of dental abrasion and gum recession.
+However, they increase your chances of dental abrasion and gum recession.

 - Check your toothpaste.
 Toothpaste with high abrasive agents can also accelerate the process of tooth loss.
 Instead, look for a toothpaste that's rich in calcium and fluoride to help strengthen your tooth enamel.

 - Use the proper technique.
 Want to know if you're brushing too hard?
 Check your toothbrush.
 If the bristles become flattened and frayed within a couple of weeks, you might be using too much pressure.
 Try using this brushing technique instead.